-This Round Table has been postponed to the April/May 2019 period due to the unavailability of at least one keynote speaker in February and a sense in several supporting organisations that a re-scheduling would be preferable.
+This Round Table has been postponed to the later part of 2019 due to the unavailability of at least one keynote speaker in February and a sense in several supporting organisations that a re-scheduling would be preferable.
 The broad shape of the agenda will not change.

 Combatting Serious Financial and Economic Crime